dmcg/dmcg.github.io/_posts/2017-09-16-benchmarks.md

 ## How JMH runs benchmarks

-JHM works (by default) by running benchmark methods in a tight loop until 1 second has elapsed, counting the number of loops in that time.
+JMH works (by default) by running benchmark methods in a tight loop until 1 second has elapsed, counting the number of loops in that time.
 These 1 s iterations are repeated a configurable number of times, proceeded by a configurable number of 1 s warmup iterations whose times are reported, but ignored.
 All iterations for a single benchmark are performed in a separate VM than that orchestrating the measurements, with new VMs created to an outer batch.

 The default settings are 10 (serial) JVM forks, in each of which 20 warmup iterations are performed followed by 20 measurements, for a total of 200 1 s iterations per benchmark.